xuyiyang0409/Heart-Disease-Analysis/README.md

 - POST the important factors to backend from user input.
 - Predict the result based on PredictType.
 - If Type = 1, it means 0-1 Classification
-- If Type = 2, it means multi Classification
+- If Type = 2, it means multiple Classification

     ```
     POST /predict?type=<PredictType>